humilis/humilis-streams/README.md

 make create
 ```

-This will deploy the pipeline on a _humilis_ stage called `TEST`.
+This will deploy to a _humilis_ stage called `TEST`.
 You can decide
 to deploy on a different stage (e.g. `DEV`) by running:

 ```